 If your little one has frequent diarrhea after each feeding, they may have a cow’s milk allergy.

-Truth.
-About 3% of babies have an allergy to cow's milk.
+Fact: About 3-7% of babies have an allergy to cow's milk.
 In these cases, babies react to proteins found in milk and other dairy products.
 In addition to diarrhea, allergic babies might also experience vomiting, skin rashes, and colic.
 Talk to your doctor to see if this is the case for your baby.
 Your doctor might suggest Nutramigen® with Enflora™ LGG®, which has hypoallergenic proteins that are easy for babies to digest.

 If you’re exclusively breastfeeding and your baby has consistent diarrhea, it might be caused by something in your diet.

 Fact: Your pediatrician might suggest eliminating certain foods from your diet on a trial basis.
 Often, dairy is the first food to be eliminated.
 You’ll likely be advised to keep a food diary and note a pattern of symptoms (for example, when baby had diarrhea, colic, or vomiting) after you consume certain foods.
 Any patterns can help your pediatrician pinpoint diarrhea triggers for your little one.

 If your baby has diarrhea due to a virus, you should decrease the amount of liquids your baby drinks.